Lin-zl522/Patapon-3-HD-Texture-Pack/README.md

 # Patapon-3-HD-Texture-Pack (in progress)
-HD Textures for Patapon 3
+HD Textures for Patapon 3 PPSSPP

 sub-project base on: https://github.com/WallSoGB/Patapon3Textures

-Including 98% textures in game(manually remastered + ai-upscaled), please report if you found anyone is missing.
+Including 98% textures in game (manually remastered + ai-upscaled), please report if you find anything was missed.

 To install, enable Texture Replacement in PPSSPP dev menu and put downloaded files to:
 `PPSSPP/memstick/PSP/TEXTURES/%GAME_ID%`